New Orleans – Four Things To Do For The Returning Visitor

 4. Rent a Car and Get Out of Town

 Some of my best weekends as a New Orleanian have occurred when I’m not even in New Orleans.
-Over the Causeway, the old towns of Covington, Abita Springs, and Madisonville are quaint and charming as hell.
+Over the Causeway, the old towns of Covington, Abita Springs, and Madisonville are quaint and charming.
 Upstream of New Orleans along the Mississippi River, you can explore the old antebellum plantations, with Destrehan Plantation, Laura Plantation, and Oak Alley Plantation all within easy driving distance.
 And if you want to see a little bit of Cajun country, Thibodaux and Houma are full of character, loving people, and great food.

 You could visit New Orleans a dozen times and never tire of the French Quarter.
 But if you want to venture farther afield, take these ideas to heart and create a trip full of amazing memories.